LBHackney-IT/Data-Platform-Playbook/docs/playbook/ingesting-data/014-CSV-files-to-Glue-Catalog-automation.md

 - `<file_name>` should describe the data set (e.g. `permits_march.csv`).
 - Only `.csv` files are supported; other extensions are rejected.

-_Visibility:_ Every member of your department can currently see the csv files and Glue tables created from these uploads, not just those stored under their own `<user_prefix>`.

 ### Table Names